-This bill will support California's recycling industry by setting minimum recycled content requirements for plastic thermoform food containers (i.e. berry boxes).
-The bill would establish minimum recycled content using a phased approach - starting at 10% and eventually reaching 30% and set penalties for manufacturers that do not meet the requirements.
+This bill would set a minimum recycled content requirements for plastic thermoform food containers (i.e. berry boxes) and establish minimum recycled content using a phased approach - starting at 10% and eventually reaching 30% and set penalties for manufacturers that do not meet the requirements.
+Held in Senate Appropriations Committee.